-At that point in 2011, I was busy being a father, a husband and a recruitment industry drone in England.
+Back in that year, I was busy being a father, a husband and (not especially scintillating) provider in England.
 I had zero interest in the economy and just a nebulous concern about the state of the environment.
-I also thought, in so far as I thought of such things at all, that ‘green’ and ‘sustainable’ were actually meaningful words in the context of humanity’s endeavors on the planet.
+I also thought, in so far as I thought of such things at all, that ‘green’ and ‘sustainable’ were at least potentially meaningful words in the context of modern industrial civilisation.

-A convergence of personal challenges, the news of my wife’s second pregnancy and the ominous approach of my 40th birthday cast me into a bleak state of mind, and, for reasons I still do not fully comprehend, I felt compelled to reach the very bottom of all three rabbit holes mentioned above.
-Certainly my interest in climate change was spurred by the failure of summer to materialise in the UK in 2012, and indeed that turned out to be England’s wettest year on record.
+A convergence of personal challenges cast me into a bleak state of mind, and, for reasons I still do not fully comprehend, I began a frenzy of research into peak oil, the vulnerabilities of the financial system, climate change and environmental degradation.
+My interest in climate change was particularly spurred on by the failure of summer to materialise in the UK in 2012, and indeed that turned out to be England’s wettest year on record.
 The BBC explained that the jet streams were further south than usual but their analysis ran no deeper than that.
-“WTF? *Why* are they so far south?” wondered 39-year-old Panopticon.
+“WTF? *Why* are they so far south?” wondered the younger Panopticon.

-If you visit climateandeconomy.com regularly, then I welcome you and am glad of the company.
-When the ultimate destination sucks as much as this one does, we may as well enjoy the ride for as long as it lasts.
+If you visit climateandeconomy.com regularly, then I welcome you warmly and am glad of the company.